 Later on, Bombardier’s technology helped during World War II.
 In 1958, the famous Ski-Dog (named “Ski-Doo” because of a printer error) was in the business.
 It was a two-person snowmobile meant to replace the sled dogs on which wintertime hunters have relied on for centuries.

 Nowadays, snowmobiles are more of an extreme sport than an extreme need, as infrastructures are developing around the world.
 However, it is still a great invention that can save the lives of people living in remote snowy places.
 Now, tourists can enjoy the evolution of this creation and professional riders compete in the world be the best snowmobiler.
 Bombardier died at the age of 56, in February of 1964.
-He wouldn’t live to see the success and the progress that have been made on his prototypes, but thanks to him, a great sport and leisure was created.
+He wouldn’t live to see the success and the progress that has been made on his prototypes, but thanks to him, a great sport and leisure were created.

 Our team has years of experience in guiding and snowmobiling in this area.
 The goal here is to provide safe and entertaining tours, zooming on glaciers.
 Our staff will take good care of everyone while all they have to do is having fun.

-The only requisite to drive a snowmobile is a valid driver’s licence and to be over 18 years old.
+The only requisite to drive a snowmobile is a valid driver’s license and to be over 18 years old.
 Novices can relax, no previous experience is required to do this kind of tour.
 Of course, everybody needs to be sober and totally responsible for their own actions.
 It is really important to follow the rules that were given before the departure.
 Among them, it is primordial to do a single line behind the guide, or differ between Mario Kart and the reality.

 The safety equipment is provided: overalls, gloves, helmets, and glasses.
 The overalls are usually polyester onesies and the gloves are highly recommended, even if someone has his own gloves.
 There is also the possibility to wear overshoes for those who forgot their hiking boots at home.